rad-mit/rad-mit.github.io-old/arch_issues.md

-## "Anything that can go wrong will wrong": Arch Linux Edition of Murphy's Law
+## "Anything that can go wrong will go wrong": Arch Linux Edition of Murphy's Law

 16th June, 2025